Ughurlu Khan of Ganja

 Ughurlu Khan (Uğurlu xan Ziyadoğlu-Qacar) or Oghurlu Khan was a claimant to Khanate of Ganja and a member Ziyadoghlu Qajar, a clan of the Qajar tribe.

 Background

-He was born in 1781 to Javad Khan of Ganja and his first wife Shukufa khanum (d.
+Ughurlu Khanv was born around 1781 to Javad Khan of Ganja and his first wife Shukufa khanum (d.
 1812).
 He was named after his grand-grandfather Ughurlu Khan (d.
-1738), who served as beylerbey of Karabakh in 1702–1738.
+1738), who served as beylerbey of Karabakh from 1702 to 1738.

 Life

 As he was the eldest son of Javad, he was demanded as hostage by Pavel Tsitsianov in 1803.
 He managed to flee Ganja together his brother Ali Qoli during Russian siege of the city in 1804 and take a refuge with Shirin beg of Samukh.
 Tsitsianov asked them to appear before him in Tiflis in 1804 and promised safety.
 However Ughurlu chose to escape via Shirvan Khanate and join Qajar crown prince Abbas Mirza instead.

-Russo-Persian war of 1804-1813
+Russo-Persian war of 1804–1813

-He commanded a part of Qajar army during Russo-Persian war of 1804-1813.
+He commanded a part of Qajar army during Russo-Persian war of 1804–1813.
 He camped on the shores of Tartar river in 1806 and sent messages to local Muslims to rise up against Russians when Abbas Mirza captured Askeran Fortress.
 According to archival records, he also promised safety to Christians of Ganja.
 Although he petitioned the Russian government with permission to return to Ganja in 1807, alongside 779 members of nobility this petition was left without answer.

 He wrote another letter to Kazakh mouravi Joseph Bebutov (father of Vasili Bebutov) on 11 September 1808, informing him of recent Franco-Persian alliance and Askar Khan Afshar's appointment as ambassador, threatening with an exaggerated possible French attack against Russia.
 He was left behind with 12000 men near Khachbulag when Abbas Mirza's army crossed Dilijan for unsuccessful attack at Ganja in 1809.
 He forced some tribesmen from Ayrum tribe to resettle in Nakhchivan in 1810, when Abbas Mirza tried to invade Karabakh but was defeated at Meghri on the Aras River.
 Later in 1811, he was approached by Alexander Tormasov, Russia viceroy of Georgia who promised him full immunity and stipend, should he decide to submit to Russia.
 After fruitless talks, new viceroy in Georgia, Filippo Paulucci sent Ughurlu Khan's mother and daughter to him in 1812 instead, citing waste of economic resources.